Hyundai Kona Hybrid SUV review

 - Optional safety features

 The design of its unique alloy wheels and some blue badging is all that separates the Hybrid's looks from the rest of the Kona range, while the interior is available with white trim for the centre console and air vents.
-It also ushers in a new 10.25-inch touchscreen infotainment system from the middle Premium trim, which is wide enough to display two sets of information at once.
-We'd be tempted to go for this above the entry-level SE trim with its seven-inch screen, while Premium SE adds luxuries like leather upholstery and LED headlights but is a little expensive.
+It's also fitted with an excellent 10.25-inch touchscreen infotainment system from the middle Premium trim, which is wide enough to display two sets of information at once.
+We'd be tempted to go for this above the entry-level SE Connect trim because it adds luxuries like heated seats, a premium Krell sound system and rear USB ports, along with 18-inch wheels.

 MPG, running costs & CO2